vifon/file_organizer/README.md

 *File Sorter* is a Python library that can be used to sort any kind of files into relevant directories.

-Each direct subdirectory of the target directory is scored for each file in the input directory as a possible candidate for destination.
+Each direct subdirectory of the target directory root is scored for each file in the input directory as a possible candidate for destination.
 The primary score is the number of words the target directory name contains that the source file name also contains (see the example below, it'll be easier to understand this way).
 The short words are ignored, by default these below 3 characters.
-If there are multiple candidates with the same primary score, a secondary score is used: the percentage of words in the target directory name that appeared in the source file name.
+If there are multiple candidates with the same primary score, a secondary score is
+used: the percentage of words in the target directory name that appeared in the source file name.
 Additionally targets designated with the explicit rules are always scored 9999.

 ## Example